I have a confession to make, I’ve become a crazy plant lady.

 I’ve successfully used this technique to grow String of Pearls, Coral succulent, Jade plant and Echeverias, just to name a few.

-– sometimes I will add a drop of honey to the tip before I plant it into soil to encourage root growth
+– sometimes I will add a drop of honey to the tip of the stem before I plant it into soil to encourage root growth

 – ensure pot has good drainage and do not overwater or you will drown the plant.
 Only water once a week or when soil feels dry and light